Trenderway Kate and Paul

 "So, so lucky that one of my best friends has a fantastic events company called Unattended Items.
 They took everything I wanted for the wedding and made it a reality, as well as pitching some super fun ideas.
 Guess the dress game was a particular standout!"

-The dress.
 Before Kate even got engaged, she knew that she didn’t want to walk down the aisle in a white dress, and by white, she means any shade of white

 Kates quest for her ideal dress started, she was optimistic, she went to dozens of bridal gown shops, and tried on well over a hundred dresses!
 Wow!!
 Each one of them “definitely not white”.
 There were shades of ivory, magnolia, wheat, and so many were really stunning, but none of them were anywhere near what Kate had envisaged as her perfect wedding dress.